Department of Nuclear Engineering and Industrial Management

 The purpose of this course is to study nuclear theory in the context of nuclear reactor engineering.
 Concepts relating to the design and operation of nuclear reactors will be discussed.
 Mathematical expressions describing the relevant nuclear processes as well as their physical implications will be developed.
 This course will involve the application of several common analytical and computational tools used for the design and evaluation of nuclear systems.
 Typically Offered: Spring.

 The course introduces students to methods, techniques, and process modeling software for modeling of thermal and chemical systems.
-The basic concepts and principles include power generation, refrigeration, cooling towers, air separation, hydrogen and ammonia production.
+The basic concepts and principles include power generation, refrigeration, cooling towers, air separation, hydrogen, and ammonia production.
 Components such as compressors, turbines, pumps, heat exchangers, piping, fluid and gas mixtures, and chemical reactors are modeled.
 Economics and dynamic systems modeling are also covered.
+Typically Offered: Varies.

-Selection of materials and design of nuclear fuels, light water reactor fuels, metal and oxide dispersed fuels, high temperature ceramic fuels.
+Selection of materials and design of nuclear fuels, light water reactor fuels, metal and oxide dispersed fuels, and high-temperature ceramic fuels.

 Prereqs: Permission